dotnet/docs-mobile/docs/android/getting-started/installation/dependencies.md

 It is also good practice to set the `ANDROID_HOME` environment variable, as this allows you to use certain tooling from the command line.

-## Installing Microsoft JDK Manually
+## Install Microsoft JDK manually

 In order to build .NET for Android applications or libraries you need to have a version of the Java Development Kit installed.
-We recommend you use the Microsoft Open JDK, this has been tested against our .NET for Android builds.
+We recommend you use the Microsoft Open JDK, this has been tested against our .NET for Android builds:

  1. Download [Microsoft OpenJDK 11](/java/openjdk/download#openjdk-11).